nats-io/nats-site/content/documentation/server/gnatsd-intro.md

 # NATS Server

 NATS provides a server that is written in the Go programming language.
 The executable name for the NATS server is `gnatsd`, which stands for Go NATS Deamon.
 The [NATS server](https://github.com/nats-io/gnatsd) is provided as open source software under the MIT license.
-[Apcera](http://www.apcera.com/) actively maintains and supports the NATS server.
+Synadia actively maintains and supports the NATS server.

 ## Installation